facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-ios.md

 Native modules also support a unique kind of argument - a callback.
 Callbacks are used to pass data from Objective-C to Javascript for asynchronous methods.
 They can also be used to asynchronously execute JS from the native side.

 For iOS, callbacks are implemented using the type `RCTResponseSenderBlock`.
-Below we add the callback parameter myCallBack to the createCalendarEventMethod:
+Below the callback parameter `myCallBack` is added to the `createCalendarEventMethod`:

 ```objectivec
 RCT_EXPORT_METHOD(createCalendarEvent:(NSString *)title